mtakeshi1/concurrencytests/README.md

 ### ClassLoaderIsolation
 Works like renaming, except that the classes will have the same name as the original but they will be loaded by a fresh classloader for each parallel execution.
-It should be the prefered mode, as it will provide better isolation.
+It should be the prefered mode, as it will provide better isolation, while being the fastest to start.

 ### Fork
 (**currently not implemented**) Fork will spawn a fresh jvm instance for each scheduler.
 Forking allows injecting checkpoints in classes in the JRE

-### ForkAll
-(**currently not implemented**) ForkAll will spawn a fresh jvm instance for each run.
-This will be usefull for tests that may leave state without cleanup due to code not under the writer's control.

 # Configuration options